datamin-io/public-documentation/use-cases/use-cases.-homepage.md

 # Use cases

-Datamin is an industry-agnostic data streaming software that multiple departments inside an organization can benefit from.
+Ylem is an industry-agnostic data streaming software that multiple departments inside an organization can benefit from.

 Therefore our functionality covers a broad variety of business use cases.
 We split them into three groups to simplify your access to the best practice ones you are looking for to solve your challenge: